AnishK05/BCI-ML-Project/README.md

 Group Members: Anish Kalra, Trishay Naman

-Note: Raspberry Pi scripts (which were used for deep learning model integration with Raspberry Pi imaging device) are not available in this repo
+Note: Raspberry Pi scripts (which were used for deep learning model integration with Raspberry Pi imaging device) are not available in this repository.